mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 [^3]: See Musk 1 and Andreesen 1.

+[^new-age]: Quotes:
+	- "\[The] most transformative technology since the Internet is here."
+(Jassy 2025)
+	- "DEMIS HASSABIS: \[W]hen we look back at this time … I think we will realize that we were standing in the foothills of the singularity now … I think that \[AI] will be such an enormous transformative technology, it’s going to effectively be a new human era."
+(Levin 2026)
-[^new-age]: " In some sense, AGI is just another tool in this ever-taller scaffolding of human progress we are building together.
-In another sense, it is the beginning of something for which it’s hard not to say 'this time it’s different'…" (Altman 2025a). "\[The] most transformative technology since the Internet is here."
-(Jassy 2025) "\[W]hen we look back at this time, I think — maybe I’m thinking 10 years from now — I think we will realize that we were standing in the foothills of the singularity now…" (Hassabis 2026) "In some ways this will be a new era for humanity, but in others it's just a continuation of historical trends."
+	- "In some sense, AGI is just another tool in this ever-taller scaffolding of human progress we are building together.
+In another sense, it is the beginning of something for which it’s hard not to say 'this time it’s different'…" (Altman 2025a).
+	- "In some ways this will be a new era for humanity, but in others it's just a continuation of historical trends."
 (Zuckerberg 2025)
+	- "LLMs aren’t the end game, but rather just the beginning of the greatest technological revolution of our time."
+(Newman 2025)

+[^hyperexponential]: Quotes:
-[^acceleration]: "The rate of new wonders being achieved will be immense.
+	- "AI will contribute to the world in many ways, but the gains to quality of life from AI driving faster scientific progress and increased productivity will be enormous. … The rate of technological progress will keep accelerating … The rate of new wonders being achieved will be immense.
 It’s hard to even imagine today what we will have discovered by 2035; maybe we will go from solving high-energy physics one year to beginning space colonization the next year; or from a major materials science breakthrough one year to true high-bandwidth brain-computer interfaces the next year."
+(Altman 2025)
-(Altman 2025) "We are past the event horizon; the takeoff has started.
+	- "We are past the event horizon; the takeoff has started.
 Humanity is close to building digital superintelligence."
+(Altman 2026a)
-(Altman 2026a) "I call AI and robotics the supersonic tsunami…" (Musk )
+	- "ELON MUSK: I call AI and robotics the supersonic tsunami…" (Diamantis 2026)

 [^time-100-ai]: https://time.com/collections/time100-ai-2025/
 [^openai-empowerment]: https://openai.com/index/ai-as-the-greatest-source-of-empowerment-for-all/